kenclaron/vue-url-shortener/README.md

 # URL Shortener Service
+> * (!!!)
+WARNING: API (`http://79.143.31.216/`) DOESN'T supports HTTPS, if you are developer of this API start using HTTPS (!!!)

-> Website with working URL
+> Website with working URL - https://vue-url-shortener-lleq2x883-kenclaron.vercel.app/

 > Project developed for `hex.team` company